GenieFramework/GenieFrameworkDocs/README.md

 # Deploying to production

-On each commit to `main`, the workflow in `.workflows/deploytogfcom.yml` builds the site as a static site and copies it to the `/docs` folder on the [GenieFramework.com](github.com/genieframework/genieframework.com).
-After that, the pages on the GenieFramework.com repository are deployed to Netlify at [https://nimble-heliotrope-cc0270.netlify.app/](https://nimble-heliotrope-cc0270.netlify.app/)
+On each commit to `main`, the site will be automatically deployed to learn.genieframework.com.
+When a pull request is created, a new preview site will be automatically linked in the comments.

 # Adding content